BigSnakeLin/pytorch-YOLOv4-for-Pedestrian/README.md

     ...
     ```
     For Pedestrain Dataset(kaggle Pedestrain Dataset and CUHK Occlusion Dataset)
+    ```
     Dataset Download goole drive:()
+    For CUHK Occlusion Dataset
+    using tool/vbb2voc.py
-    For CUHK Occlusion Dataset,using tool/vbb2voc.py,then get voc .xml file,so you can use tool/voc_annotation.py
+    then get voc .xml file
+    so you can use tool/voc_annotation.py
+    ```

 3. Train